-2021 2020 Cash and cash equivalents Cash and cash equivalents held for long-term use \$ 9,583 20,189 \$ 5,608 2,377 Total cash, cash equivalents, and restricted cash shown in the Consolidated Statements of Cash Flows \$ 29,772 \$ 7,985
+2022 2021 Cash and cash equivalents Cash and cash equivalents held for long-term use \$ 10,468 6,393 \$ 9,583 20,189 Total cash, cash equivalents, and restricted cash shown in the Consolidated Statements of Cash Flows \$ 16,861 \$ 29,772

-Investments: The fair value of all debt and equity (common stock, mutual funds and money market mutual funds) securities with a readily determinable market value are based on published market prices.
+Investments: The fair value of all debt and equity (common stock, mutual funds, fixed income securities, and money market mutual funds) securities with a readily determinable market value are based on published market prices.
 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Realized and unrealized gains (losses) include PFM's gains and losses on investments bought and sold as well as held during the year.